emelinecromer/ai_checkers/README.md

 You can try running the current version locally:

-Download or clone the repository.
+Download the repository and unzip the files in Downloads.

+Make sure you have python installed (python.org)

+Navigate to the game folder in the Downloads folder: cd Downloads/ai_checkers-main

+Install needed modules:
+pip install pygame
+pip install requests

-Run the main script with:
+Run the game:

-python checkers.py
+python main.py